 - What purpose does the software serve for them in particular?

 - What contract terms did they agree to when signing up?

-- Do the software’s subscription services overlap functionality provided by other existing applications?
+- Do the software’s subscription services overlap with functionality provided by other existing applications?

-2. Compare duplicated subscription instances and consolidate: After identifying duplicate SaaS subscriptions and their respective owners, compare the cost, feature value, and agreement terms.
-If all subscriptions appear comparable, consider consolidating and negotiate for an enterprise-level agreement that offers:
+After identifying duplicate SaaS subscriptions and their respective owners, compare the cost, feature value, and agreement terms.
+If all subscriptions appear comparable, consider consolidating and negotiating for an enterprise-level agreement that offers:

 - Additional product features

 Just remember, SaaS management remains an ongoing process once implemented.
 It requires frequent discovery and regular maintenance.
 Many organizations rely on SaaS management software to monitor application adoption and usage, identify redundancies, and uncover savings.